ryanyangwang/polarization_abm/README.md

 ---

-## Model introduction
+## Model Introduction

-1. **Run the model**:
-   - Open `simulation_model.nlogo` or `validation_model.nlogo` (along with thein NetLogo 6.4.0
-   - Use the included **BehaviorSpace** configuration to simulate the four scenarios with all parameter combinations

-2. **Visualize results**:
+### 1. **Model Versions**

+- `simulation_model.nlogo`: The base version of the model with **generalized (non-calibrated)** agent attributes and randomized initialization.
+- `validation_model.nlogo`: The **empirically calibrated** version of the model based on a nationally representative U.S. survey (see Appendix for calibration details).
+- All simulation results were generated using NetLogo’s **BehaviorSpace** tool, which executed **16 experimental conditions** (four combinations of social/media influence × homogeneous discussion/selective exposure) as described in the **technical appendix**.

+### 2. **Visualizing Results from `simulation.csv`**

+To reproduce the key visualizations presented in the paper:

-   - Run `visualization.R` to generate key figures:
+- Run the `visualization.R` script using R (recommended: R ≥ 4.2).
+- The script will generate:
-     - Affective polarization over time
+  - Affective polarization trends over time
-     - Social diversity and media diversity indices
+  - Social diversity index (based on interpersonal interactions)
+  - Media diversity index (based on news consumption)
-     - Partisan comparisons at simulation end
+  - Partisan comparisons at the final simulation step

+Figures correspond to those reported in the manuscript and supplement.

 ---

-## 📚 Citation
+## Citation

 If you use these materials, please cite the paper as:

+[Author Names].
+(2025).
+Selective Exposure to News, Homogeneous Political Discussion Networks, and Affective Political Polarization: A Agent-Based Modeling of Minimal Versus Strong Communication Effects.
+[Journal name redacted].

+---

+## Contact

+For questions or feedback, please contact:
+**[Ryan Y. Wang]** – [ryan.wang@lsu.edu]
+[Louisiana State University, United States]

+---

+## Note

+This repository is shared for academic and non-commercial use.
+Please do not distribute modified versions without attribution.